AfrazH2073/cse15l-lab-reports/lab3.md

 Using grep -v is useful because you can filter out and exclude lines that match certain content/patterns.
 You can use it to invert searches, remove lines that contain certain numerical values of data, information that might be void (like removing a header and data for it that is no longer valid), removing error messages, etc. However, grep-v does not accomadate for case sensitive text, or text that does not completely match the case of the inputted expression.

-Grep - l
+`Grep - l`

+I found the grep -l command from ChatGPT

-Grep -l "biology"
+`Grep -l "biology"`

 `
 ahameed@Afrazs-MacBook-Pro biomed % pwd